 Also called Chinese grapefruit, shaddock, pumelo, pommelo, and pompelmous.

 The pomelo is an exotic large citrus fruit that is an ancient ancestor of the common grapefruit.
 It is the largest of the citrus fruits with a shape that can be fairly round or slightly pointed at one end (the fruit ranges from nearly round to oblate or pear-shaped).
 The pummelo can range from cantaloupe-size to as large as a 25-pound watermelon and have very thick, soft rind.
 The skin is green to yellow and slightly bumpy; flesh color ranges from pink to rose.

-Like grapefruits, they can range from almost seedless to very seedy, from juicy to dry, from sweet to sour.
+Like grapefruits, pomelo can range from almost seedless to very seedy, from juicy to dry, from sweet to sour.
 It is sweeter than a grapefruit and can be eaten fresh, although membranes around the segments should be peeled.
-Pummelos commonly have 16 to 18 segments, compared to most grapefruit that have about 12 segments.
+Pumelos commonly have 16 to 18 segments, compared to most grapefruit that have about 12 segments.
 Be sure to refrigerate and use quickly.
 Use as you would grapefruit sections.
 They are also good for jams, jellies, marmalades and syrups.